Jura coffee machine repairs

-It might be assumed that if you can afford the BMW of coffee machines, you can afford someone who can fix it.
+It might be assumed that if you can afford the BMW of coffee machines, you can afford someone who can fix yours.
 You might instead be someone who likes coffee a lot but you’re keen to avoid those costs.
+My Jura F90 was bought in 2004, has a mileage of 22,000 cups and surprisingly perhaps, spare parts although rarer, can still be bought to fix it.
+In many senses it was a good sustainable purchase – after twenty years the cost is £50 / year although I have several times repaired it myself.

-I hope that the following discoveries might save someone the weeks I spent dismantling a Jura coffee machine.
+So I hope that the following discoveries might save someone the weeks I spent dismantling a Jura coffee machine.
 It sat in my workshop like a car to be restored.
-It then gained a new ‘engine’ for £100 – which is less than £1200 for a new machine.
-If I’d understood it better I might have reduced that to £5 (for new O ring seals).
+It then had a new ‘brewing unit’ – the engine’ for £100 – which is less than £1200 for a new machine.
+If I’d understood it better I might have reduced that to £5 for new O ring seals.

 Basics: which is better value, a bean to cup machine or a pod machine?

 Short answer: if you drink 6000 cups of coffee (or 3 cups a day for 5 years) the cost of owning either machine is the same.
 Thereafter using a bean to cup machine instead of a pod machine will cost £150 less per year.
-My break-even point of 6000 cups of coffee arises from these costs:
+My break-even point of 6000 cups of coffee arises from these costs.
+(I’ve not factored in that the jura machines will require Claris filters and milk cleaner costing say £150 per year.
+If you’re addicted to coffee that can’t matter can it?).

-A coffee pod machine, such as a Nespresso or Tassimo machine was bought for £50.
-The coffee pods cost about £0.25p each.
-Therefore 6000 cups of coffee have cost me £1550
+• A coffee pod machine, such as a Nespresso or Tassimo machine was bought for £70.
+The coffee pods cost about £0.30p each.
+Therefore 6000 cups of coffee have cost me £1875.
+I suspect you’d be lucky to get 6 years use from a £75 pod machine.

 Basics: the cost of ownership is not nothing